Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Experiments

 \subsubsection{Dataset}

 We collect the dataset by running an exploratory policy on Meituan food delivery platform during January 2022.
-The dataset contains 12,411,532 requests in the source entrance and 813,271 requests in the target entrance.
+The dataset contains 12,411,532 requests from 1,919,201 users in the source entrance and 813,271 requests from 214,327 users in the target entrance.
 Each request contains several transitions.